 Due to COVID-19, NELI will be altering the format of this year’s Employment Law Briefing to be a LIVE WEBINAR Conference.
 The program will be presented over 3 days, with 3.5 hours of instruction per day.
-All participants will receive a complimentary registration for our 2-hour Ethics Webinar in the Spring - Dates TBA.
+All participants will receive a complimentary registration for our 2-hour Ethics Webinar on June 3rd.

 NOTE: NELI has reduced the price of the program because we are able to offer it in webinar format.

 You may participate "live" and/or watch the recording at your convenience.
 The recording is available for 90 days.

 The Briefing will feature our renowned faculty and comprehensive materials.
 All of the speakers will incorporate both COVID-19 issues and expected changes under the Biden Administration into their presentations where appropriate.

 All program participants will receive a PDF copy of our updated Employment Law Briefing Manual

 DAY ONE: WEDNESDAY: 11:30 am - 3:15 pm (Eastern)

 11:30 am - 1:30 pm - Developments in EEO Law and the most pressing concerns raised by COVID-19 Issues -

 Update of Supreme Court cases, and the most significant appellate court cases and their application and implications for employment practices in key substantive and procedural areas, including race, sex, color, religion, national origin, gender and pregnancy discrimination, the ADEA, damages, and injunctive relief.Speakers: Ryan Derry and Eric Distelburger with Paul Hastings